aditya123473892/wagtail/Collections-pre-RFC.md

 ## New sites

 New Wagtail sites will have a single, default collection enabled.
-Collections will be created and edited through an admin-only interface, under 'Groups' in the Settings menu.
+Collections will be created and edited through an admin-only interface, under a new 'Collections' item in the Settings menu.

 ## Collection management UI

 Administrators will be able to add, edit (the name of) and remove collections.
 Non-empty collections should not be deletable.
-Administrators will be able to assign the following group permissions to collections:
+Administrators will be able to assign the following group permissions to collections, through the 'Groups' area under the Settings menu:

 - Use documents from
 - Use images from